 Dental implants can be used to replace a single tooth or numerous teeth.
 A single implant supports a single prosthetic tooth in a single tooth replacement.
 If you need to replace more than one tooth, you will need more implants or bigger implants to support your replacement teeth.
 Don’t be concerned if you have a little gap between your teeth.
 To replace teeth, mini or micro-implants, use tiny screws.

-Dental implants can replace your entire mouth full of teeth in some patients whose smile is bothering them due to missing, damaged, crooked, discolored, or diseased teeth.
+Dental implants can replace your entire mouth with a new full of implants in some patients whose smile is bothering them due to missing, damaged, crooked, discolored, or diseased teeth.

 Choose to replace the upper jaw of teeth, the lower jaw of teeth, or the complete mouth.
 Consult your dentist for the best advice if you are planning extensive restoration.